 But how do you file a claim for death benefits after the policyholder dies?
 In this article, we will look at how to file a claim for funeral insurance and more.

-How to File Claim for Burial Insurance Coverage:
+Ways to File A Claim for Burial Insurance

 The benefits that the burial insurance offers can be used by the beneficiaries after a claim is filed.
 This claim has to be filed in full for the insurer to pay out the monetary compensation and be supported with a death certificate as well as other relevant documents.